aucep/aoc/README.md

-# aoc-2022
+# aoc-2021
 puzzle inputs go in `inputs/day{n}`
-to the finish this time!!
+waiting for the others